-Efforts to collaborate with First Nations communities spanned into northern BC as well.
-ElectroRecycle partnered with Recycle BC's Nak'azdli First Nations Field Coordinator to host a collection event in Fort St. James.
+Efforts to collaborate with remote communities spanned into Northern BC in 2019.
+The Program partnered with various communities in the Peace River and Northern Rockies Regional Districts to organize collection events.
 The Program intends to continue to expand collaborative efforts with these groups in future years.